Camrose-Drumheller Economic Region Workforce Insights

 Employment, Unemployment, and Participation Rate

-The Employment Rate increased by 1.5 percentage points from a year ago.
+The Employment Rate decreased by 6.1 percentage points from a year ago.

-The Participation Rate increased by 1.2 percentage points year-over-year.
+The Participation Rate decreased by 6.2 percentage points year-over-year.

 Loading...